travisallen6/basecamp-mentor-handbook/README.md

 **How much time do I have to complete Basecamp?**

 We will be giving students 6 weeks to complete Basecamp.
 We anticipate this will take anywhere between 40-50 hours to complete.
 This breaks downs to a little more than an hour per day, if the students choose to complete it that way.
 We will have mentors meeting with students weekly to make sure their learning is on track and set up for success once they attend DevMountain.

+## Mentor FAQ
+**When will I be paid for Basecamp?**

+Payment will be submitted for approval the Monday after the Basecamp session has ended.
+Once it is approved it will then be paid out the following payday.

+**Can I text and call my students?**

+Go for it.
+Ideally, communication will be kept through email but if they aren't responding then alternative methods are fine.

+**My student isn't responding to me, what should I do?**

+If you go more than a week without hearing from your student, please reach out to me ASAP so we can remedy the problem.